ish-app/ish/README.md

 iSH has several logging channels which can be enabled at build time.
 By default, all of them are disabled.
 To enable them:

-- In Xcode: Sett the `ISH_LOG` project setting to a space-separated list of log channels.
+- In Xcode: Set the `ISH_LOG` setting in iSH.xcconfig to a space-separated list of log channels.
 - With Meson (command line tool for testing): Run `meson configure -Dlog="<space-separated list of log channels>`.

 Available channels: